slavniyteo/upgraded-octo-funicular/README.md

+produce the work, or an object code interpreter used to run it.

   The "Corresponding Source" for a work in object code form means all the source code needed to generate, install, and (for an executable